wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-secure-score/includes/2-explore.md

 Microsoft Secure Score is a measurement of an organization's security posture.
 The higher the score, the more improvement actions have been taken.
 Organizations that implement the Security Score recommendations can protect themselves from threats.
-From a centralized dashboard in the Microsoft 365 Security Center, organizations can monitor and work on the security of their Microsoft 365 identities, data, apps, devices, and infrastructure.
+From a centralized dashboard in the Microsoft 365 Defender portal, organizations can monitor and work on the security of their Microsoft 365 identities, data, apps, devices, and infrastructure.

 Microsoft Secure Score helps organizations: